hyperglyph/hyperglyph/spec/hyperglyph.rst

 like a top level webpage. in the host language, resource.foo should map to the content dictionary. i.e r.foo is r.content[foo]

-glyph maps urls to classes, instances and methods. when you fetch a url that maps to an instance, a resource extension is returned
+hyperglyph maps urls to classes, instances and methods. when you fetch a url that maps to an instance, a resource extension is returned

 - name 'resource'